TehBrian/tehbrian.github.io/_pages/server-resource-packs.md

 ---
-layout: none
+layout: minimal
 title: Server Resource Packs
 description: Some tips on how to make Minecraft server resource packs work.
 ---

-# Notes on Server Resource Packs
+# notes on server resource packs

 Getting them to work is often difficult, so here are some tips to help mitigate the pain.